Library Services

 Wireless Network Access (WiFi)

+Wi-Fi printing is available some time in summer 2023.
 Wi-Fi access points are sited strategically within the Library building to allow Internet access anywhere within the building.
-If your laptop is not accessing the Internet, please report it to the Technician @ LIRL.
-Inaccessibility may be due either to laptop error or to a “dead” spot.
+If your laptop is not accessing the Internet, please report it to the Technician in LIRL.

 How to Connect to the Wireless Network (Wi-Fi)